 There are many reasons why people prune their plants.
 Here are the top three reasons for fiddle leaf fig pruning:

 - Energy Conservation: If you start seeing the leaves on your fiddle leaf fig developing spots, then your plant might be sick!
-An unwell fiddle leaf fig is exerting a lot of energy repairing itself, while navigating a variety of issues.
-Pruning leaves that have browning or damage can not only improve the look of the plant, but also the health!
+An unwell fiddle leaf fig is exerting a lot of energy repairing itself while navigating various issues.
+Pruning leaves that have browning or damage can improve the look of the plant and the health!
 When your plant is spending more energy on its roots and leaves instead of “healing” instead, you are more likely to see your plant thrive!

 - Ideal Look: Many people want their plants to look a certain way.
 For example, some individuals love when fiddle leaf figs look more like trees.
-Therefore, you may prune older leaves (located at the base of the pot) and create a long stem, with leaves at the top.
+Therefore, you may prune older leaves (located at the pot’s base) and create a long stem with leaves at the top.
 Depending on your style/look, you can prune your plant to your liking!

 Fiddle leaf fig care requires proper fiddle leaf fig pruning!
-However, there are some very important things you need to remember!
+However, there are some significant things you need to remember!
 First, NEVER cut/prune more than 10% of your plant in one sitting.
-If you over prune your plant, then it will go into shock, and that could lead to many complications.
-The optimal time to prune is in Spring/Summer, whereas in the Winter your plant can be in resting, and once again– experience shock– if pruned.
+If you over prune your plant, it will go into shock, leading to many complications.
+The optimal time to prune is in Spring/Summer, whereas in the Winter, your plant can be in rest and once again– experience shock– if pruned.